shyampagadi/e-commerce/Kubernetes-Tutorial/Tutorial-Plan.md

 - Every part of the code documented

 ### ✅ **Practical Application and Assessment**
-- **Practice Problems**: Clear requirements and expected outputs for each topic
+- **Practice Problems**: Clear requirements and expected outputs for each topic (using e-commerce project)
-- **Mini-Projects**: Individual project for each topic with hands-on implementation
+- **Mini-Projects**: Individual project for each topic with hands-on implementation (extending e-commerce project)
-- **Mini-Capstone Project**: Combines concepts from multiple modules (after intermediate topics)
+- **Mini-Capstone Projects**: Three major milestone projects using complex open-source applications
-- **Full Capstone Project**: Covers every single topic taught with production deployment
+- **Full Capstone Project**: Production-ready e-commerce deployment with all advanced concepts

 ### ✅ **Comprehensive Skill Development**
 - Covers all topics necessary for production-ready skills